SkoolNotes/Taproot/2020ENG201/KBxPastichePlanning.md

 ### Reflection!

 In my pastiche, I tried to replicate the style of the first section in Jamaica Kincaid's *A Small Place*.
 Stylistically, the primary way this section differs from the rest of the book is through Kincaid's overwhelming use of second person point of view.
 This technique served as a sort of transport mechanism for Kincaid's true messages, usually delivered with sarcasm while being hidden in parenthesis.
+I focused on this technique heavily in my pastiche.